Safe Rug Pads for Vinyl Plank (1 Mistake Kills!)

 It can be susceptible to:

-abrasive cleaners can still scratch the
+While the wear layer offers protection, sharp objects and abrasive cleaners can still scratch the surface.

-if the core layer is not dense enough.
+Heavy furniture or dropped objects can dent the floor, especially if the core layer is not dense enough.

-direct sunlight can cause fading or
+Prolonged exposure to direct sunlight can cause fading or discoloration over time.

-• Adhesive Damage: This is where rug
+This is where rug pads come in.

-react with the VPF, leaving behind
+Certain rug pads can react with the VPF, leaving behind sticky residue or causing discoloration.

 Section 2: The Role of Rug Pads